All About Compression Socks

 What are Compression Socks?

-Compression socks are designed specifically to help push blood up the legs and towards the heart.
+Compression stockings specifically help push blood up the legs and towards the heart.
 They come in all shapes and sizes, from knee-highs and thigh-highs to full or maternity pantyhose.

 These socks are graduated, meaning there is higher pressure at the ankle that becomes gradually less at the knee and up into the thigh.